tendhome/site/_posts/2019-12-11-snow-removal.md

 hidden: true
 ---

+## Service Area:
+Etobicoke south of The Westway and Toronto South of Lawrence Ave and West of Keele St

 ## Honesty is baked into our service
 We don't require a deposit.
-You pay 1/4 of the seasonal fee at the end of December, January, February and March.
+You pay 1/4 of the seasonal fee at the end of December, January, February and March

-## Service Area
-Etobicoke south of The Westway and Toronto South of Lawrence Ave and West of Keele St.

 ## New Clients
 Taking on new clients for the 2019 / 2020 winter season provided they reside in the Service Area (see above)